ZuliusRoolf/website/JOURNAL.md

 Finally, did it!
 GitHub Actions now successfully publish a static website to [zulius.me](https://zulius.me) correctly.

 I find it fascinating that it is so difficult to find resources on this kind of matter.
-If I search for "GitHub pages HTML action" on Google I get [peaceiris' action](https://github.com/peaceiris/actions-gh-pages) for github pages.
+If I search for "GitHub pages HTML action" on Google I get [peaceiris' action](https://github.com/peaceiris/actions-gh-pages) for GitHub pages.
 That is not the one I am using.
-I use the official static website action provided by GitHub, but I can't find a link for it as they are only accessable through `github.com/<user>/<repository>/actions/new`.
+I use the official static website action provided by GitHub, but I can't find a link for it as they are only accessible through `github.com/<user>/<repository>/actions/new`.

 I also took the opportunity to add a grammatical linter for my markdown files.
 Because, I noticed some grammatical errors and wished to get them corrected for me instead of manually skimming through.
 <https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex>

 ### CSS

-I can already tell by the deceptible huge amount of functionality CSS brings with Attribute and Pseudo-Classes Selectors that it will be very easy to confuse how CSS works.
+I can already tell by the deceptively huge amount of functionality CSS brings with Attribute and Pseudo-Classes Selectors that it will be very easy to confuse how CSS works.

 Overall I think classes is the way to go when it comes to CSS, it is not often you want a singular element for style using ID Selector.